-Nuxeo Platform plugs into a broad range of AI/ML services, as well as offering proprietary Insight Services to enable customers to build business-specific machine-learning models.
+Nuxeo Platform plugs into a broad range of AI/ML services in content management to enable customers to build business-specific machine-learning models.
 Uniquely, it supports both traditional content types – like Office documents and scanned images – and newer content types, like photos, video, and other rich media formats.
 Designed for flexibility, Nuxeo Platform will run anywhere: in our cloud, on our customers’ cloud infrastructures, or even on premises in our customers’ own data centers.

 Today, we’ll talk about the underlying vision that forms the foundation for our roadmap and product investments.
 In a February post, Alain Escaffre, our VP of Products, will talk in more detail about our product roadmap.

 As many of the world’s largest enterprises make the move to Content Services and Nuxeo Platform, operating at extreme scale becomes an increasingly important product priority.
 For many organizations, a billion-object benchmark is irrelevant: their needs are an order of magnitude larger.

 In 2020, our vision is to continue to advance our offering to meet the complex content challenges of even the largest Content Services customers.
 This means operating at extreme scale, enabling our customers to efficiently and effectively manage billions of objects, both large and small, and multi-petabyte storage requirements.